make-software/casper-wallet-sdk/README.md

   isConnected: boolean | undefined;
   /** if unlocked and connected contain active key otherwise undefined */
   activeKey: string | undefined;
+  /** if unlocked and connected, contain a list of supported features for the current active key otherwise `undefined` */
+  activeKeySupports: CasperWalletSupports[] | undefined;
 };

 const handleEvent = (event: { detail: string }) => {